abender/needham-schroeder/README.md

 * The client will connect to the server and daemon and perform the key exchange.
 * See the examples code and `needham.h` for further informations

+It is intended, that the user may choose the lengths for identities, nonces and keys.
+With the current implementation there are the following limitations:

+* All of these 4 values must be multiples of 16.
+This is due to the blocksize of the used rijndael implementation and missing padding
+* The key length for the Needham-Schroeder process must be exactly 16 due to the used rijndael library.
+If you want to use other key lengths make sure to overwrite the `encrypt` and `decrypt` functions.

+The length definitions can be found in `needham.h`:

+    #define NS_KEY_LENGTH 16
+    #define NS_RIN_KEY_LENGTH 16
+    #define NS_IDENTITY_LENGTH 16
+    #define NS_NONCE_LENGTH 16

+Where `NS_RIN_KEY_LENGTH` is the key used for the Needham-Schroeder-process itself and `NS_KEY_LENGTH` the negotiated key used later on in some other protocol.

 ## Known Flaws / TODOs

-* Nonce altering and verification needs to be implemented
-* The library needs to handle lossy networks (TODO implement retransmissions)
+* The library needs to handle lossy networks (implement retransmissions)
 * Compatibility with Contiki-OS is planned for future work
+* Implement padding and other encryption methods

 ## Authors and Contact